-Keep this simple premise front of mind: a little planning goes a long way.
-Take the time now to set yourself up for success come December so you’re prepared for all it brings.
-Below are tips for getting your business finances in order for the holiday season.
+A little planning goes a long way when it comes to your business’ money matters.
+Take the time now to set yourself up for success come Black Friday Cyber Monday and the holidays so you’re prepared for all it brings.

 Pay Those Bills

 Expenses are a reality in any business and should be managed efficiently.
 But when you’re a do-it-all small business owner, it’s easy to let a stack of bills pile up.
 Unfortunately, this makes for a less-than-ideal cashflow situation.

 When we say cashflow, we’re referring to the money that comes into your business as revenue and gets paid out in expenses.
 It’s a key metric for measuring the financial health of your business.